jonathanw82/HydroBigTent/README.md

 #### I think this system gives this to the user because:
-* The rotery encoder is easy to use with one button click.
+* The rotary encoder is easy to use with one button click.
 * The display cycles through current realtime data such as temperature and humidity.
 * The entire system only takes 210 watts max.
-* The system can user multiple types of hydroponic platforms such as, Deep Water Culture, Nutrient Film Technique, Ebb and Flow etc.
+* The system can use multiple types of hydroponic platforms such as Deep Water Culture, Nutrient Film Technique, Ebb and Flow etc.
-* Due to the use of pool noodles, jiffy's, netcups, clay pebbles and coco, there is no rockwool so zero landfill.
+* Due to the use of pool noodles, jiffy's, net cups, clay pebbles and coco, there is no Rockwool so zero landfill.

  ## Features:
-* Rotery encoder for navigation
+* Rotary encoder for navigation
-* Lcd display for easy and real time data
+* Lcd display for easy and real-time data
 * Realtime clock
 * Led lights
 * Silent running cooling fans